opiy-org/asterisk-ari-php/README.md

 for your wrapping asterisk application that lets you work with consumers waaaaay more easy.
 Great for microservices!

-#### Example
+## Example

-Start a WebSocketClient process (take care of it and make healthchecks!) and pass the events into a AMQP server.
+Starts a WebSocketClient process and publishes events into an AMQP server.
 ```php
 <?php